Charges and Remissions Policy

 - External providers of clubs may charge for their services.
 In these cases parents will be charged directly by the providers.

-In the summer term each year the school arranges a sleepover in year 3, camp out in year 4 and residential visit for pupils in years 5 and 6.
+Each year the school arranges a sleepover in year 3, camp out in year 4 and residential visit for pupils in years 5 and 6.
 These visits are regarded as optional extras.
 The usual practice is for the residential establishment to charge the school and the school then passes on these charges to parents, together with a small additional cost to cover transport to and from the establishment.

 Remissions for optional extras